 One of the most difficult tasks that the automatic transmission needs to execute in your vehicle is to constantly change and choose the proper gear thousands of times a day as you run the car.
 The power of the engine must be conveyed through the transmission into the wheels to be able to pull the combined weight of the car, the passengers and anything attached to the car.
 The inner transmission components are quite complex and their replacement if broken can be quite expensive.
-In order to avoid expensive repairs on your automatic transmission system, it’s recommended to service the transmission frequently.
+In order to avoid expensive car repair on your automatic transmission system, it’s recommended to service the transmission frequently.

 How often you should check your automatic transmission depends on the model of your car, how often you use your car, and what purposes you are using it for.
 Cars that are used for towing may need to undergo more frequent checks whereas regular cars can be checked approximately every 15-18 months.